Office of Postsecondary Education, Department of Education.

 Absolute Priorit y: For FY 2014, this priority is an absolute priority for the NRC Program.
 Under 34 CFR 75.105(c)(3), we consider only applications that meet this priority.

 This priority is:

 Applications that provide for teacher training activities on the language, languages, area studies, or thematic focus of the center.

 Competitive Preference Priorities: For FY 2014, these priorities are competitive preference priorities.
 Under 34 CFR 75.105(c)(2)(i), we award up to an additional five points to an application, depending on how well the application meets NRC Competitive Preference Priority 1, and up to an additional five points to an application, depending on how well the application meets NRC Competitive Preference Priority 2.
 An applicant may receive a maximum of 10 points for its response to these competitive preference priorities.

 NRC Competitive Preference Priority 1 (0-5 points): Applications that propose significant and sustained collaborative activities with one or more Minority-Serving Institutions (MSIs) (as defined in this notice) or with one or more community colleges (as defined in this notice).

-These activities must be designed to incorporate international, intercultural, or global dimensions into the curriculum at the MSI(s) or community college(s), and to improve foreign language, area, and international studies or international business instruction at the MSI(s) or community college(s).
+These activities must be designed to incorporate international, intercultural, or global dimensions into the Start Printed Page 31100curriculum at the MSI(s) or community college(s), and to improve foreign language, area, and international studies or international business instruction at the MSI(s) or community college(s).
 If an applicant institution is an MSI or a community college (as defined in this notice), that institution may propose intra-campus collaborative activities instead of, or in addition to, collaborative activities with other MSIs or community colleges.